SeSaMe-NUS/genie/README.md

 # GENIE

-GENIE is a Generic Inverted Index on the GPU.
-It builds the database from a csv file or a vector of instances.
-Then GENIE will consturct the inverted list table and transfer it to the device.
-GENIE provides a simple way to perform the similarity queries.
-User may define queries and their matching ranges, then directly call the matching funtion.
-The library will parallel process all queries and save the matching result into a device_vector.
-A top k search can also be simply perfromed.
-GENIE uses parallel searching to determine the top k values in a vector.
-It is much faster than the CPU searching algorithm.
-All device methods are wrapped in host methods.
-Developers are not required to configure the device function call.
-Please refer to the following documents:
+GENIE is a Generic Inverted Index on GPU.
+It builds a database (inverted index) from high dimensional data, commonly preprocessed by either Locality Sensitive Hashing or Shotgun and Assembly schemes.
+GENIE provides a simple way to perform top-k similarity queries on top of such inverted index.
+The user may define queries as dimension and value pairs, and optionally value ranges and weights.
+GENIE processes all queries in parallel on GPU using a Match Count similarity model (number of dimensions with matching values in a query).
+For each query, top-k similar results and their corresponding counts are returned.
+GENIE is much faster than other CPU searching algorithms due to extensive parallelism on two levels: parallel query processing and multiple queries processed in parallel.

+Please refer to the following technical report:

 ```
-Generic Inverted Index on the GPU, Technical Report (TR 11/15), School of Computing, NUS.
+Generic Inverted Index on the GPU, Technical Report (TR 11/15), School of Computing, NUS. <br>
-Generic Inverted Index on the GPU, CoRR arXiv:1603.08390 at www.comp.nus.edu.sg/~atung/publication/gpugenie.pdf
+CoRR arXiv:1603.08390 at www.comp.nus.edu.sg/~atung/publication/gpugenie.pdf

 ```